Skill

 During reasoning, the agent sees skills from the repo and calls load_skill_through_path for whichever one it needs.

-Marketplace backends
+Marketplace stores

 Git